0ortmann/tx2-flash/README.md

 - [X] Go to Settings --> Network --> Adapter 1, change `Attached to` to `Bridged Adapter`, and name to whatever under Wi-Fi

 - [X] Go to Settings --> Ports --> USB, ensure `Enable USB Controller` is under `USB 3.0 (xHCI) Controller`

+You don't have to continue in bridge mode, but it is easier.

 Last, load the image that you just downloaded and spin up an VM.